SAP/openui5-docs/docs/Step_8_Navigate_with_Flip_Transition_3e5f6f3.md

 In the routing configuration, we add a new route `employeeResume` which references a target with the same name.
 The route’s pattern expects an `{employeeId}` as a mandatory parameter and ends with the static string `/resume`.

 The target `employeeResume` references the view `employee.Resume` that we are about to create.
-The target’s `viewLevel` is `4`; compared to the employee target this is one level lower again.
+The target’s `level` is `4`; compared to the employee target this is one level lower again.
 To configure a flip navigation, we simply set the transition of our target to `flip`.
-Together with the correct `viewLevel` configuration this will trigger the correct forward and backward flip navigation whenever the target is displayed.
+Together with the correct `level` configuration this will trigger the correct forward and backward flip navigation whenever the target is displayed.

 > ### Note:
 > Possible values for the `transition` parameter are: